Imagini ale paginilor

 5 And Joab gave the sum of the

 number of the people unto David.
-5 1Sa.26.21. they done?
-Let thine hand, I pray And all they of Israel were a thouthee, O LORD my God, be on t me, h 1Sa.9.9. sand thousand and an hundred and on my father's house; but not thousand men that drew sword: 2 stretch out. on thy people, that they should be and Judah was four hundred threescore and ten thousand men that drew sword.
+And all they of Israel were a thousand thousand and an hundred thousand men that drew sword: 2 stretch out. and Judah was four hundred threescore and ten thousand men that drew sword.

 p Ps.78.38.